Phare is an edgy, all-singing-and-dancing circus in the Cirque du Soleil tradition

 The intoxicated bartender, struggling to consciousness, is incapable of walking a straight line, yet he takes to a tightrope strung across the bar to do tricks to impress the cute female vocalist.

-This isn't a a scene from a wild Cambodian bar.
+This isn’t a a scene from a wild bar in Cambodia.

 After a day scrambling ruins in the sticky heat, most tourists spend their nights dining on Khmer barbecue while downing cold one-dollar beers on Pub Street.